 Sandy Spring Bancorp in Focus

-Based in Olney, Sandy Spring Bancorp (SASR) is in the Finance sector, and so far this year, shares have seen a price change of 5.26%.
-The holding company for Sandy Spring Bank is paying out a dividend of $0.3 per share at the moment, with a dividend yield of 3.64% compared to the Banks - Northeast industry's yield of 1.84% and the S&P 500's yield of 2.03%.
+Headquartered in Olney, Sandy Spring Bancorp (SASR) is a Finance stock that has seen a price change of 6.64% so far this year.
+The holding company for Sandy Spring Bank is currently shelling out a dividend of $0.3 per share, with a dividend yield of 3.59%.
+This compares to the Banks - Northeast industry's yield of 1.88% and the S&P 500's yield of 1.9%.

 Looking at dividend growth, the company's current annualized dividend of $1.20 is up 9.1% from last year.
-In the past five-year period, Sandy Spring Bancorp has increased its dividend 4 times on a year-over-year basis for an average annual increase of 8.43%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Sandy Spring Bancorp's current payout ratio is 38%, meaning it paid out 38% of its trailing 12-month EPS as dividend.
+Sandy Spring Bancorp has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 7.41%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Sandy Spring Bancorp's current payout ratio is 39%, meaning it paid out 39% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, SASR expects solid earnings growth.
-The Zacks Consensus Estimate for 2019 is $3.22 per share, which represents a year-over-year growth rate of 12.59%.
+SASR is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2019 is $3.24 per share, which represents a year-over-year growth rate of 13.29%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Sandy Spring Bancorp, Inc. (SASR) : Free Stock Analysis Report

 To read this article on Zacks.com click here.